BassBallFever/Portfolio/README.md

 That big ball of fluff is Monday, a goldendoodle that was born in January 2020.

+# List of Projects
+Click on a project to go to its summary.

 - [The Development of an Algorithm to Create a Batting Lineup for a Major League Team](#the-development-of-an-algorithm-to-create-a-batting-lineup-for-a-major-league-team)
     + Optimization, Simulation, Model Selection, Model Tuning, Python (libraries: matplotlib, numpy, pandas), Tableau
 - [Fargo Health Group Forecast](#fargo-health-group-forecast)